wiaio/slate/source/index.md

 var WiaSDK = require('wia-sdk');
 var deviceClient = new WiaSDK.DeviceClient('d_8jdflsdf912kasdf2dffg');

+> Create a REST only device client

+var WiaSDK = require('wia-sdk');
+var deviceClient = new WiaSDK.DeviceClient('d_8jdflsdf912kasdf2dffg', {
+		stream: false
+	});

 ```

-This create a Device client object.
+This creates a Device client instance.
 Requires a Device token.

+When a Device client instance is created, a stream via MQTT is automatically created.
+If you do not want this to happen, set the option ```stream``` to ```false```.
+If you do this, you will be required to manually send ping messages at intervals of up to 30 seconds to let the service know the device is still online.

 ## Get Current Device